 The first solution is based on converting a bunch of MXF files to individual MP4 files.
 This is practical if there are multiple, single shots.

 Save the script above as mxf2mp4.sh, make it executable, with a command like:

 chmod u+x mxf2mp4.sh

 and run the file:

 Convert a folder of MXF files to one MP4 file

-The second solution is when we have made one long recording, which is split up into individual MXF files of 1.9 GB size (the maximum size of FAT32-formatted drives) in the camera.
-Then the aim is to merge all of these together to one MP4 file.
+The second solution is when we have made one long recording, which is split into individual MXF files of 1.9 GB size (the maximum size of FAT32-formatted drives) in the camera.
+Then the aim is to merge all of these to one MP4 file.
 This script will do the trick: